25 Places to Visit in Mysore, Tourist Places & Top Attractions

 Regional Museum of Natural History

 The Regional Museum of Natural History is engaging for everyone, but families will love it the most.
-There are fossils and dioramas of animals that live in southern India.
-Interactive displays teach about ecosystems, biodiversity, and conservation.
-They are both fun and educational.
+There are fossils and dioramas of the regional fauna species, with interactive displays teaching about ecosystems, biodiversity, and conservation process.
+They are both fun and educational, making it one of the best places to visit in Mysore.
 The museum is close to Karanji Lake, so you can easily learn and enjoy nature at the same time.

 It connects Mysore to global environmental issues while still showing off local ecosystems.
 That's what makes it special.
 Kids love the hands-on parts, and adults like how much information there is.
 The Regional Museum of Natural History also serves as a great way to make a cultural trip more interesting.